- Team Impact

 Do not be afraid to tell your sponsored children about your life's ups and downs!
 They will celebrate your successes and often offer words of comfort at difficult times.

 Also, if you learn of something occurring in your child's area (earthquake, typhoon, fire) that may have affected him or her, you can ask about it.
-Even though CI will notify you directly if your child was affected by any such event, your child will appreciate knowing that you are concerned.
+Your child will appreciate knowing that you are concerned.

 Once a few letters have traveled back and forth between you and your child, you will likely find it much easier to come up with topics of discussion!
 You may even discover a conversation develops over a shared interest.
 Only time will tell!